Mistake gating leads to energy and memory efficient continual learning: Results

 \subsection{Mistake-gating reduces memory capacity requirements for offline learning}

 Next, we examined how the benefits of mistake gating carry over to larger datasets.
 This is particularly relevant for continual learning, as most real-world data is drawn from a much larger dataset.
 This is most apparent in natural vision, where scene, projection and lighting changes can yield practically infinite sample variations.
-Including such data variation is important as it improves generalization performance, and data augmentation is therefore common practice to enlarge datasets \citep{LeCun2015,Kaplan2020}.
+Including such data variation improves generalization performance, and data augmentation is therefore common practice to enlarge datasets \citep{LeCun2015,Kaplan2020}.
 Yet, it also exacerbates the inefficiency of standard learning methods.

-To examine the dependency on dataset size, we used the extended MNIST (EMNIST) data set, which contains 240,000 training samples, compared to 60.000 in MNIST \citep{Cohen2017emnist}.
+To examine the dependency on dataset size, we used the extended MNIST (EMNIST) data set, which contains 240,000 training samples, compared to 60,000 in MNIST \citep{Cohen2017emnist}.
 We trained networks on random subsets of EMNIST and tested on the full EMNIST test set (40000 samples).
 In this case we trained until it reached an accuracy of 98\%, so that at least one full epoch was required.

 Using standard backprop, the number of updates required to reach criterion varies only weakly with dataset size, Fig~\ref{fig:emnist}a.
 Indeed, this is what one would expect if the training subsets sufficiently cover the full data-set.
-Mistake gating consistently reduces it to 12\%, irrespective of dataset size.
+Mistake gating consistently reduces the number of updates to 12\%, irrespective of dataset size.